eslam-hegazy/Eslam-Hegazy/README.md

 ### Eslam-Hegazy ✌️
 # Welcome Everyone ✌️
-↣ My Name is Waled Saied , and here are a Projects I'm working on
+↣ My Name is Eslam Heagzy , and here are a Projects I'm working on

 ♣️ Computer Science , Competitive Programming